daidanlu/daidanlu/README.md

-# Daidan Lu — Backend-Focused Software Engineer
+# Daidan Lu

-I build backend systems and the applications around them.
-My work emphasizes schema design, API contracts, and making services straightforward to deploy and operate.
+I build backend services, systems-level applications, and the infrastructure around them.
+My work emphasizes schema design, clear API contracts, and making systems straightforward to run and operate.
+With a dual background in Computer Sciences and Mathematics, I also enjoy translating theoretical models into working, memory-safe software.

-- **Focus:** backend architecture, databases, API design, testable code
+- **Focus:** Backend architecture, systems programming, simulation engines, API design
-- **Languages:** Python, Java, C/C++, SQL
+- **Languages:** Python, Rust, Java, C, C++, SQL, TypeScript, JavaScript
-- **Frameworks:** Django REST Framework, Spring Boot, MyBatis
+- **Frameworks:** Django, Spring Boot, React, Streamlit, Tauri
-- **Ops & tooling:** Docker, Nginx, Git, CI/CD, Bash
+- **Ops & Datastores:** PostgreSQL, MySQL, Redis, SQLite, Qdrant, Docker, Git, Bash/Shell, GitHub Actions
-- **Datastores:** PostgreSQL, MySQL, Redis, SQLite
-- **Frontend (supporting):** React, Ant Design, HTML/CSS/JS

 ---

-## Ongoing Projects
+## Featured Work

+### Evolutio: Game Theory Simulation Engine (Recent)
+A high-performance desktop application built with Rust, Tauri, and React for simulating evolutionary game theory and spatial cellular automata.
+It uses a thread-safe Rust backend to manage concurrent states via `std::sync::Mutex` and features a zero-copy HTML5 Canvas rendering pipeline, capable of running continuous stochastic simulations of tens of thousands of interacting agents with zero UI lag.
+This framework incorporates stochastic perturbations and replicator dynamics to analyze evolutionary stability, utilizing a memory-safe Rust core for real-time visualization of population dynamics.

+### Epistemic Logic & Math Implementations (Recent)
+A repository dedicated to the mathematical proof and computational simulation of classic common-knowledge logic puzzles (such as the Blue-Eyed Islanders puzzle), focusing on the algorithmic formalization of recursive reasoning and knowledge states.

-### ERP Inventory & Order System _(in progress)_
+### ERP Inventory & Order System (Completed / Maintained)
-A full-stack platform under **active development** for warehouse and order management.
+A full-stack platform for warehouse and order management, supporting multi-role access, ~5k SKUs, and 500+ orders/month.
+Designed and developed a scalable ERP system with robust relational schema design and integrated business workflow orchestration.

-- **Stack:** Django REST + PostgreSQL + React, Docker Compose
+- **Stack:** Django REST, PostgreSQL, React, Docker Compose
-- **Scope:** ~5k SKUs, 500+ orders/month; multi-role support
-- **Current focus:** stabilizing inventory linkage and audit logging, refining API contracts
-- **What I’ve contributed:** product & order schema, idempotent APIs, dockerized setup for dev/prod
+- **What I did:** Designed the product and order schema, built idempotent APIs to ensure data consistency, implemented comprehensive audit logging, and structured a fully dockerized setup for seamless dev/prod deployment.

+### Local RAG QA System (Completed / Maintained)
+A lightweight, privacy-focused full-stack Retrieval-Augmented Generation (RAG) system for offline document Q&A, designed for easy reproducibility.
+- **Stack:** Python, Django REST, Streamlit, Qdrant (Docker), sentence-transformers, llama-cpp-python
+- **What I did:** Implemented pluggable vector storage (NumPy or Qdrant), optimized local inference for consumer hardware, and built reliable frontend utilities including system health monitors and multi-file chunking pipelines.
+Developed modular ingestion, chunking, and vector indexing pipelines with citation-aligned context reconstruction.

 ---

-### Local RAG Demo _(in progress)_

-A lightweight **full-stack Retrieval-Augmented Generation (RAG)** system for local and offline document Q&A — designed to be easy to reproduce and extend, protecting data security.

-- **Stack:** Python · Django REST Framework · Streamlit · Qdrant (Docker) · sentence-transformers · llama-cpp-python
-- **Current focus:** frontend refinement (health monitor banner, clear-index API, multi-file upload with progress)
-- **Design choices:** pluggable storage (NumPy or Qdrant), local/offline inference, one-command setup for reproducibility

----

 ## Other Work

-I also maintain several **private projects**
+I also maintain several private projects.
 - **Access:** Please reach out if you’d like to see details, walkthroughs, or code snippets from these private repositories.

 ---

-## How I work
-- Start from schema and API contracts → write failing tests → iterate.
-- Prefer proven tools that are easy to operate.
-- Ship in small increments and document trade-offs.

----

 ## Contact

-📧 **daidan.lu.cs@gmail.com**
-Happy to discuss system design, collaboration, or provide demos/walkthroughs of ongoing and private work.
+daidan.lu.cs@gmail.com